-In the 1990s, the Israeli Ministry of the Interior launched Project Aviv to modernize the computerized database that contains its population registry.
-Hewlett-Packard Company has been managing the database since 2003, when it bought the company that initially designed it.
-Israeli government agencies that want to use the information need to pay per query of the database.
-The population registry records information about residents’ ethnic identity and religion.
+Between 2017 and 2019, DXC Technology managed the Israeli population registry, which records information about residents’ ethnic identity and religion.
 Israeli and Palestinian residents are required by law to carry at all times an ID card, which indicates their ethnicity and religion.
 This information is regularly used by the authorities on all levels to discriminate between Jews and non-Jews in Israel and in the occupied Palestinian territories.

-Involvement in the Military and Prison Industries
+Past Involvement in the Military and Prison Industries

 On its UK website, DXC Technology boasts that, for 40 years (as CSC), it has provided the British Ministry of Defence with services such as “training, mission planning and logistics,” including “on the front line.”
 Some of its employees are deployed in military bases to provide direct support to military personnel.
 For example, EDS Corporation, which is now in DXC Technology, designed a mission planning system to be used in the fighter jets and helicopters of the British Royal Air Force (RAF).
 The company takes pride in the fact that, during the 2011 offensive on Libya, it exceeded its contractual obligations with the UK government and deployed its technicians to the bombers’ home base to provide “round-the-clock” support for the airstrike campaign.

 In the U.S. Prison industry, one of DXC Technology largest contracts is with the California Department of Corrections and Rehabilitation.
-The company designed, implemented, and now manages the California’s Strategic Offender Management System, which stores and tracks information on all current and former people incarcerated by the state.
+The company designed, implemented, and now manages the California Strategic Offender Management System, which stores and tracks information on all current and former people incarcerated by the state.
 This data can be used to discriminate against formerly incarcerated persons years after their release.
 This contract with the State of California is in effect at least until 2019.

-DXC Technology also supports mass deportations.
+DXC Technology has also supported mass deportations.
 In 2010, the HP Enterprise Services, which is now in DXC Technology, was contracted by the U.S. Department of Homeland Security (DHS) to design and implement a system to speed up deportation processes.
 The system automated the process by which the Immigration and Customs Enforcement’s (ICE) determines the immigration status and identity of suspects through tracking warrants, jail rosters and “criminal alien tracking.”
 Under the “Secure Communities Initiative,” this information was shared with other federal, state, and local law enforcement agencies across the U.S.

 In 2014, Hewlett-Packard Company pleaded guilty to felony bribery charges of its subsidiaries in Russia, Poland, and Mexico.
 Hewlett-Packard representatives bribed local government officials in the three countries to secure government contracts.
 The company was fined a total of $108 million in criminal and regulatory penalties.